backdrop-contrib/slick/docs/CONTRIBUTION.md

 * If you hate formalism, consider a crystal clear line, or two in the body text.
 * Avoid explaining everything in the title.
 * Use body text for explanation purposes.
-* If language is a barrier, use google translate, or alike.
+* If language is a barrier, use any available/ online translation tool.

 ### SUBMITTING ISSUES
 When submitting bug reports, please: